ramenengine/afkit/core.md

 ## Creating the display

 A display window is automatically created when the kit loads.
+There is no need for you to write code to create a window.

-The parameters of it are defined in kitconfig.f.
+The parameters of the window are defined in kitconfig.f.
+Here they are:

 | initial-scale | ( -- x y )  |Integer scaling, default is (1,1)
 | initial-res  | ( -- w h )  | In pixels